 A query layer is defined by an SQL query that is specified when you create a query layer.
-You can create a query layer using the Make Query Layer tool, but you cannot define parameters using this tool.
+You can create a query layer using the Make Query Layer geoprocessing tool, but you cannot define parameters using this tool.
 To use parameters in the SQL statement, alter the query layer on the Edit Query dialog box.

 Range parameters work with either numeric (integer or double) or date-time values to display data dynamically on the time or range slider.
 They are declared without a reference to a field or expression, and no logical operators are used in the SQL query.
 Instead, the field or expression is set as a property of the parameter.
 Range parameters are prefixed by the keyword ::r:.
 You use range parameters when the SQL query WHERE clause relies on fields that are not part of the SELECT list.

-Example: WHERE ::r:MyRangeParameter
+An example is: WHERE ::r:MyRangeParameter

 When declaring a range parameter, you must specify a field or expression, the data type, and, optionally, default values and an alias to be used in the sliders.
 Click Default value to enter the minimum and maximum default values.
 When this box is checked, you must enter at least one value to validate the expression.
 The default values can be value literals (an actual number or date) or an expression that returns a value of the specified data type.

-The following steps explain how to define a range parameter on a table named earthquakes to display quakes that occurred within the last seven days as a default time period and optionally use the time slider to change this time period:
+The following steps explain how to define a range parameter on a table named earthquakes to display quakes that occurred within the last seven days as a default time period and, optionally, use the time slider to change this time period:

 - On the Map tab in the Layer group, open the Add Data menu and click Query Layer.